zhenhang66/TMVI_ToxPi/README.md

 #### 📄 Step 4.
 Export Scores
 Click “Export Scores as CSV” to download a detailed score table:
-- Overall CD-TMVI score per tract
+- Overall CDC-TMVI score per tract
 - Individual contributions from each variable

 The exported file is named "toxpi_scores_expanded.csv".